 Next came the evolution of jaws and a mineralised skeleton.
 Welcome to the age of true predators.

-Chondrichthyes (namely sharks and rays) may be a mouthful to say but he will gladly have a mouthful of you.
-Being able to eat big chunks of flesh enabled sharks to grow bigger and swim faster compared to his ancestors.
+Early Chondrichthyes (namely sharks and rays) were able to eat big chunks of flesh, so grew bigger and swam faster compared to their ancestors.
 Jaws was indeed an apt movie title.

 You may have noticed that we’re still largely in the ocean along our evolutionary trail.
-That’s because our sea animals have not developed any capacity to gulp air.
+That’s because sea animals had not developed any capacity to gulp air.
 Until now.

 “I picked away at the layers of slime to reveal the most beautiful fish I had ever seen,” she said.
 “It was five feet (150 cm) long, a pale mauvy blue with faint flecks of whitish spots; it had an iridescent silver-blue-green sheen all over.
 It was covered in hard scales, and it had four limb-like fins and a strange puppy dog tail.”